Swing & Easy Beat

 All Night Long

 The wonderful Chilton Price wrote this spicy song.
 Though no more than R rated, the song makes its meaning clear.
 Ms. Price’s biggest hit was “You Belong to Me.”
-She composed this song alone, though a couple of the band members who introduced the piece wangled their way into a share of the compensation.
+She composed the latter song alone, though a couple of the band members who introduced the piece wangled their way into a share of the compensation.
 This practice has not been at all rare.
 Hey, do you think Elvis really wrote “Love Me Tender”?

 Baby Song Medley